-Exposure to investment, credit, index, secondary trading, tracking, market and operational risks arise in the normal course of investment activities.
+Exposure to investment, index, credit, secondary trading, market and operational risks arise in the normal course of investment activities in listed securities.
 The Portfolio's acceptance of risk is directly attributable to the risks associated with any investment in securities.

 The objectives for managing the risks associated with financial instruments held for investment purposes, as well as a brief description of the relevant risks and methods adopted to mitigate these risks are outlined in more detail below.
 The Portfolio is regulated in terms of the CISCA.
-In terms of this Act, the Manager must appoint a trustee.
-The assets of the portfolio are held under the control of the trustee.

-Management monitors compliance in terms of the CISCA requirements and reports are submitted to the Financial Sector Conduct Authority (the "FSCA") on a quarterly basis.
+In terms of the Act, the Manager must appoint a trustee.
+The assets of the Portfolio are held under the control of the trustee.
+Management monitors compliance in terms of the CISCA requirements and reports are submitted to the Financial Sector Conduct Authority ("FSCA") on a quarterly basis.